zhuy16/learning_notes/Object_Oriented_Programing_in_R.md

 > For data analysis in R, we routinely use functions to extract/subset/tranform/visulize our data in an interactive interface, or generate Rscript to reuse the code.
-This is powerful for big but simple datasets./n
+This is powerful for big but simple datasets.<br/>
 > When it comes to a complexed object, such as multiple versions of functions/methods, and different aspects involved in each dataset, Object-Orientied Programming will has to be involve to enhance simplicity and increase the efficiency of work.
-These including almost all the popular tools in the Bioconductor packages for genomic data.\n
+These including almost all the popular tools in the Bioconductor packages for genomic data.<br/>
 > Eventhough experts are saying these are more for programmers, as a genomic data scientist, I feel it becomes essential to know well the theory and structures behind the objects.
-There are relatively very few tutorials, here are some of the best videos I can find.\n
+There are relatively very few tutorials, here are some of the best videos I can find.<br/>
 # Versions and systems
 1. S3, a old/classical version of OOP in R. Classes are generated to contain slots for different aspect of the data, each method has